jorisdejong/UnityPlayerExample/README.md

+## What is this?

+UnityPlayerExample is an example project showcasing my Unity player for Resolume.
+It consists of a library of classes that let you create controls for your Unity projects and a plugin to display your projects and control these parameters live in Resolume.
+Although the example project uses Spout and OSC to communicate between Resolume and your Unity project, it's all automated.
+Aside from using the parameter classes, no additional setup is required.

 ## How to get the example project up and running:

 * From the Assets/Hybrid/Software folder, run HybridLedgerSetup.exe.
 This will install the HybridLedger system tray app and the FFGLHybridUnityPlayer.dll in Resolume's effects folder.
-HybridLedger is started whenever you use the plugin in Resolume and handles the communication between instances of the plugin and Unity executables.
+HybridLedger is started whenever you use the plugin in Resolume and handles the communication between multiple instances of the plugin and multiple Unity executables.
 It runs in the background and doesn't need any setup.
 If you want, you can open it from the system tray to get feedback on what is happening under the hood.
 * Build the Unity project, making sure the build folder is set to Desktop/Build.
 Let the scene run once as a fullscreen standalone build.
 This will ensure that the plugin knows what parameters to display.
 Once the build has run, you can close it.
 * Launch the plugin from Resolume's sources.
 After a few seconds, the output from your scene will be visible.